• Home

 Changes since last month:

-• HOUSE: Kristen McDonald Rivet (MI-8), Emilia Sykes (OH-13) and Dina Titus (NV-1) moved off our supplementary list because their races are now forecast as leaning in their favor, rather than toss-up.
-If their races tighten, they will be added back onto our list.
+• HOUSE: Adam Gray (CA-13) moved off our lists because his race is now forecast as leaning in his favor, rather than toss-up.
+If his races tightens, he will be added back onto our lists.

 CONTENTS